qbicsoftware/research-data-management/docs/batch/sample-batch.md

 ## Download sample metadata

 To **download** the sample metadata for all registered samples click on the **`Download sample metadata`** button.
-This will export the provided registered metadata as an `.xlsx` file to your local download directory.
+This will export all registered metadata as an `.xlsx` file to your local download directory.